 This is a more generalized version of PI Question #4.
-Challenges can be anything mentioned in the previous section (disabilities, depression, etc.) or events like: you moved in the middle of junior year, the COVID-19 pandemic interfered with your activities, your parents got divorced, a grandparent passed away, or any number of other personal/family traumas one can name.
-If a challenge you have faced and overcome (or are working toward overcoming) is a core part of your personal story, then this prompt is a great choice.
+Challenges can be anything mentioned in the previous section (disabilities, depression, etc.).
+They could also be events like: you moved in the middle of junior year or the COVID-19 pandemic interfered with your activities.
+Or perhaps your parents got divorced, a grandparent passed away, or any number of other personal/family traumas one can name.
+If a challenge you faced and overcame is a core part of your personal story, then this is a great choice.
 Just be sure to include the positive steps you have taken in response to the challenge!

-Don’t ignore the prompt’s suggestion to address how your love of this subject may tie into your area of study at a UC campus or even a future career path.
+Explain how your love of this subject may tie into your area of study or even a future career path.
 Feel free to include details about how the UC school(s) of your dreams can help you further this interest.
 You can name specific courses, professors, internship/research opportunities, clubs, or other campus resources that you have researched.

 7) What have you done to make your school or your community a better place?

-How you interact with your present surroundings is the strongest indicator of what kind of community member you will be in your future collegiate home.
+How you interact with your present surroundings is the strongest indicator of what kind of future community member you’ll be.
 This PI prompt asks you to define your role within a community—your high school, your neighborhood, your family, or even a club or sports team.
 Some words of warning with this one: don’t get too grandiose in explaining the positive change that you brought about.
-Of course, if you truly brought peace to a war-torn nation or influenced climate change policy on a global scale, share away; but, nothing this high-profile is expected.
+Of course, if you truly brought peace to a war-torn nation or influenced global climate change policy, share away; but, nothing this high-profile is expected.
 This is more a question about how to relate to others, your value system, your charitable/giving nature, and how you interact with the world around you.
-If you have a sincere, heartfelt, and detailed story in this vein to share, then #7 can be an excellent selection.
+If you have a sincere and heartfelt story in this vein to share, then #7 is an excellent selection.

 8) Beyond what has already been shared in your application, what do you believe makes you stand out as a strong candidate for admissions to the University of California?

-After completing your UC application and first three essays, is there anything that you have yet to share that is absolutely elemental to who you are as a person/student?
+Is there anything you have yet to share that is absolutely elemental to who you are as a person?
 Without the benefit of an in-person interview, it may feel like you never fully had a chance to connect intimately with a UC admissions officer.
-You have a burning sense that you have not communicated the full you, your true essence, your je ne sais quoi, your…you get the idea.
-If you feel something important about yourself has yet to be communicated elsewhere in the application, then PI #8 is about to become your best friend.
+You have a burning sense that you have not communicated your true essence, your je ne sais quoi, your…you get the idea.
+If something important hasn’t been communicated elsewhere in the application, then PI #8 is about to become your best friend.

-Consider that the admissions reader is already familiar, at least in a cursory sense, with your academic history, activities, and awards.
-What don’t they know, or, what could they understand on a deeper level.
+Consider that the admissions reader is already somewhat familiar with your academic history, activities, and awards.
+What don’t they know, or, what could they understand on a deeper level?
 This could be a particular skill or talent, or something about your character or personality.
-This one is intentionally open-ended so use this space to share your most cherished accomplishments or most winning attributes.
-The university itself is inviting you to “brag” here, so we recommend obliging, by presenting the equivalent to “closing argument” at the end of this admissions trial.
+This one is intentionally open-ended, so use this space to share your most cherished accomplishments or most winning attributes.
+The university itself is inviting you to “brag” here.
+Therefore, we recommend obliging, by presenting the equivalent to a “closing argument” at the end of this admissions trial.

 College Transitions’ Final Thoughts

-- With the introduction of test-optional/test-blind policies, the Personal Insight Questions have never been of greater importance.
+- With the introduction of a test-blind policy, the Personal Insight Questions have never been of greater importance.